bhavikam28/tech-blog/content/posts/taste of devops.md

 4. **Incorrect IAM Policy Permissions**:
    - I initially created an IAM policy that was too restrictive, which caused the GitHub Actions workflow to fail when trying to sync files to S3.
-After reviewing the AWS error logs, I updated the policy to include the necessary permissions (`s3:PutObject`, `s3:ListBucket`, and `cloudfront:CreateInvalidation`), and the workflow ran successfully.
+After reviewing the AWS error logs, I updated the policy to include the necessary permissions and the workflow ran successfully.

 ---

 ### Conclusion

-Building a secure, automated tech blog using **Hugo**, **GitHub Actions**, **Terraform**, and **AWS** has been an incredibly rewarding journey.
+Building a secure, automated tech blog using Hugo, GitHub Actions, Terraform, and AWS has been an incredibly rewarding journey.
 From streamlining deployments with Terraform to ensuring robust security with OIDC and IAM policies, this project taught me the power of combining the right tools to create a scalable and efficient platform.

 If you’re looking to build a similar setup, I hope this guide has provided you with valuable insights and practical solutions to common challenges.
 Whether you’re a beginner or an experienced developer, the combination of these tools can help you create a blog that’s not only secure and performant but also easy to maintain.